 A broken heart presents us with a precious opportunity to deepen and grow.
 But pain doesn’t offer it’s deeper consolations automatically.
 It is for us to decide the meaning we make of our pain.
 Pain can transport us into uncharted realms of possibility.

-A broken heart can inspire us to sift through our suffering to find nuggets of wisdom that will comfort us long after pain has faded into memory.
+The wisdom of a broken heart can inspire us to sift through our suffering to find nuggets of wisdom that will comfort us long after the pain has faded into memory.

 Grieving is often accompanied by a loss of appetite and sleep.
 These two deteriorations in self-care may depress the immune system, and perhaps aggravate any underlying, but otherwise dormant medical conditions.

 Widowed people have a higher risk of general illness.
 They also are subject to bouts of anxiety and depression which can further depress their immune systems.
 Change in coping behaviors may also be maladaptive (i.e. drinking or drugging).
 Grief can become a vicious circle of poor self-care, anxiety, depression, and self-medication.
 We grieve forever because we love forever.